dalefugier/SampleNativeLibrary/README.md

 * Microsoft Visual C++ 2013

 #####Notes
-To build both the Rhino plug-in and the native library, load the SampleNativeLibrary.sln solution in Visual Studio 2013.
-Then, click "Build -> Build Solution."
-Note, you might want to unload the SampleRhino.Mac project before building.
-You can do this by right-clicking on the project and selecting "Unload project."
+To build both the Rhino plug-in and the native library, load the **SampleNativeLibrary.sln** solution in Visual Studio 2013.
+Then, click **Build -> Build Solution**.
+Note, you might want to unload the **SampleRhino.Mac** project before building.
+You can do this by right-clicking on the project and clicking **Unload project**.

 ####Mac
 * Rhino 5 for Mac (5.1)